 The bola tie, which is 2.75 inches long, is set with natural turquoise from Nevada, spiny oyster shell, Wildhorse alabaster and fossilized walrus ivory.
 The tips exhibit his attention to detail. $2100 (SANTA FE)

 A brush or satin finish belt buckle by Glenn Lucas.
 Featuring the “Man in the Maze” motif this buckle was made for a 1 inch belt.
 2.5 inches wide by 1.5 high. $675.
-(SANTA FE)
+A gorgeous stamped buckle by Jennifer Curtis.
+This one was made for a 1 inch belt, it is 3 inches by 1 5/8 inches. $850.
+(BOTH in SANTA FE)

 April Unkestine of Zuni went all out on this sunface bolo tie.
 Inlaid with golden mother of pearl shell, jet, white mother of pearl shell, coral and turquoise.
 The centerpiece is just under 3 inches across and the dangles are 1 3/8 inch across. $850.
 (SANTA FE)